mw00847/molecular-interactions/README.md

 https://doi.org/10.1366/000370210792434396

 # Results
-The FTIR plots of the carbonyl peak of the mixture show a shift of ±5cm-1.
+The FTIR plots of the carbonyl peak of the mixtures show a shift of ±5cm-1 with increasing acetone content in Results 1.

 ![FTIR of carbonyl peak with increasing acetone, showing acetone carbonyl peak for reference](./carbonyl_peak_of_increasing_acetone_content.png)
+Results 1.
+FTIR of carbonyl peak with increasing acetone, showing acetone carbonyl peak for reference

+The training features were produced with QM using acetone and water at different geometries.
+Results 2 shows how the position of a hydrogen atom in the water molecule varies across the energy landscape of the training dataset.

-![Training data shows the position of hydrogen on the energy landscape](./energy_training_data.png)
+![Training data shows the position of hydrogen on the energy landscape](./energy_training_data.png) Results 2.
+Training data shows the position of hydrogen on the energy landscape

+The GraphVAE model was validated on its ability to reconstruct water acetone geometries.
+The focus was on maintaining realistic O–H bond lengths (~0.96 Å) and H–O–H bond angle (~104.5°) across different concentration conditions.

-![training and validation loss](./training_and_validation_loss.png)
+![training and validation loss](./training_and_validation_loss.png) Results 3. training and validation loss

 ![angle error](./angle_error.png)
+Results 4. angle error

 ![bond error](./bond_length_error.png)

-The trained Conditional GraphVAE model was evaluated for its ability to reconstruct geometries.
-The focus was on maintaining realistic O–H bond lengths (~0.96 Å) and the H–O–H bond angle (~104.5°) across different concentration conditions.

-O–H Bond Lengths
-The predicted bond lengths for O–H₁ and O–H₂ remain close to the target value in most concentration settings, but certain indices show elevated bond lengths (~2.0 Å), indicating occasional model instability.
-A dashed line at 0.96 Å provides a reference for the ideal value.
-These deviations suggest a need to strengthen the bond loss term or explore outlier geometries in training.

-H–O–H Bond Angle
-The model is less accurate with angle prediction.
-While the target angle is ~104.5°, fluctuations are seen across concentration indices, with angles as low as ~35° and as high as ~195°.
+Results 5. bond error

+The VAE was trained with alternating KL scheduling as seen in VAE2.py leading to the angle and bond error loss seen in Results 4 and 5.
+The bond error stabilised to around 0.5 angstroms while the angle error was larger, out by up to 15 degrees.

-![predict OH bond angle](./predict_OH_bond_angle.png)
+![predict OH bond angle](./predict_OH_bond_angle.png) Results 6. predicting the H–O–H bond angle

-![predict OH bond length](./predict_OH_bond_length.png)
+![predict OH bond length](./predict_OH_bond_length.png) Results 7. predicting the OH bond length

+The VAE predicted geometries of up to 100 degrees away from the standard H-O-H bond angle suggesting further work is required to improve the model.
+Some concentration indexes showed smaller deviance, Results 6.

+The prediction of the O-H bond length was better than for the angles, with errors up to 1 angstrom away from the expected bond length.

 # Further work

-The bond angle loss weighting should be increased to improve the accuracy of this property.
+*The bond angle loss weighting should be increased to improve the accuracy of this property.

-Look at using alternative constraints in the decoder.
+*Look at using alternative constraints in the decoder.

-Remove poor geometries
+*Remove poor geometries from the initial QM dataset

-Include water acetone complexes with varied covalent bond lengths.
+*Include water acetone complexes with varied covalent bond lengths.

-Run QM on predicted geometries and loop this back into the model.
+*Run QM on predicted geometries and loop this back into the model.

-Compare other graph neural network architectures
+*Compare other graph neural network architectures

+* include more QM training data

+* include SAPT energies

+* look at other useful complexes, monoethanolamine water for carbon dioxide capture.

 # References